fastlane/docs/docs/getting-started/apple/screenshots.md

 - Have you made sure that no loading indicators are showing?
 - Is the same content displayed for each of your size variations?

-If you manually take screenshots of your app for many screen sizes, orientations, and locales, **fastlane** can save you a lot of time by having **snapshot** run through all combinations of devices and locales without any intervention!
+If you manually take screenshots of your app for many screen sizes, orientations, and locales, _fastlane_ can save you a lot of time by having _snapshot_ run through all combinations of devices and locales without any intervention!

-If you put your screenshots into device frames for display on the App Store or your own website, **fastlane** can be your automated design department by decorating each screenshot with a device frame and other text in the colors and fonts of your choice!
+If you put your screenshots into device frames for display on the App Store or your own website, _fastlane_ can be your automated design department by decorating each screenshot with a device frame and other text in the colors and fonts of your choice with **frameit**!

 # Automated Screenshot Capture

-**snapshot** works with **fastlane** to automate the process of capturing screenshots of your app.
+_snapshot_ works with _fastlane_ to automate the process of capturing screenshots of your app.
 It allows you to:

 - Capture hundreds of screenshots in multiple languages on all simulators
 - Do something else while the computer takes the screenshots for you